aubreyhayes47/LibreAssistant/README.md

 LibreAssistant ships with a simple `echo` plugin that returns the provided message and stores it in the user's state.
 It serves as a reference implementation for developing additional plugins.

+The `file_io` plugin offers basic filesystem access.
+It resolves requested paths to their canonical form and confines them to `ALLOWED_BASE_DIR`, which defaults to a `desktop` folder in the current user's home directory.
+This normalization prevents path traversal and keeps file operations within a designated workspace.

 See [docs/plugin-api.md](docs/plugin-api.md) for details on writing and registering plugins.